 - Acrylic craft paints

-- Pom poms, polyester batting, Snowflake stickers and Felt.
+- Snowflake stickers

-- Christmas Ribbons for hanging
+- Christmas ribbons for hanging

-It’s time to meet the Trio of Paintbrush Christmas Ornaments!
+It’s time to meet the trio of paintbrush Christmas ornaments

 This adorable Santa Claus ornament has the cutest whiskers and a festive hat made from polyester batting and a slim green ribbon.

 Mr. Snowman is all bundled up for the cold.
 One of my daughters childhood gloves ended up being used for the collar!

 No Christmas would be complete without a visit from the Grinch who is trying to steal Christmas!
 Never fear…he won’t win.

 All three of these ornaments ended up costing me a grand total of about $5.
 They will look so cute on our Christmas tree, and would also add a fun wall hanging, too!